MRS (PSR to general-purpose register)

 Arm deprecates reading the CPSR endianness bit (E) with an

 The CPSR execution state bits, other than the E bit, can only be read when the processor is in Debug state, halting debug-mode.
 Otherwise, the execution state bits in the CPSR read as zero.

 The condition flags can be read in any mode on any processor.
-Use APSR if you are only interested in accessing the condition code flags in User mode.
+Use APSR if you are only interested in accessing the condition flags in User mode.

+R in A32 instructions.
 You can use SP for